robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 ### NOTE

-All the answers were presenting the following statment:
+All the answers were presenting the following statement:

 + This is an AI experiment to navigate Mario Draghi's report, "The Future of European Competitiveness," and is not affiliated with the real Mario Draghi.